 If you are in immediate danger, call 911 or go to your nearest emergency room

 You are not alone.
-Help is available 24/7.
-These resources are here for you during difficult times, whether you are in crisis or supporting someone who is.
+These resources are here during difficult times — whether you are in crisis or supporting someone who is.

 988 Suicide & Crisis Lifeline